vlcn-io/vlcn-orm/content/docs/migrations.md

 title: Migrations
 ---

-Aphrodite provides automatic migration functionality that you may opt into.
-For controlled migrations, we suggest using automatic migrations until reaching the point of a new release.
-Once you hit a release, compare the schemas from the new and old releases and write a migration script to apply the changes.
+Aphrodite provides automatic migration functionality.
 If you evolve your schema following a certain set of rules, you can always use automatic migrations and never have to write a manual migration.

 # Automatic Migrations